KSultanaGit/Sales-And-Targets-Analysis/README.md

-Sales and Targets Analysis Project:
+# Sales and Targets Analysis Project

 This repository contains the code and data for the Sales and Targets Analysis project.
 The project aims to analyze sales performance, target attainment, and related insights for different teams within the organization using Python and SQL.
 The analysis includes visualizing relations and creating a dashboard for better insights.

-Tech Stack:
+# Tech Stack

     Python: Used for data processing, analysis, and visualization.
     SQL: Used for querying and manipulating relational databases.
     Power BI: Utilized for creating interactive and insightful dashboards to visualize key metrics and trends.

-Data Analysis and Visualization:
+# Data Analysis and Visualization

     Data Extraction and Transformation: Extracted and Transformed data into structured formats from CSV or Excel to Pandas for further analysis.